hmillerbakewell/personal-values-compare/README.md

  - Fresh Air: Access to a clean environment
  - Friendship: Deep relationships within a small group
  - Games: Boardgames, cards, computer games, etc.
+ - Giving Gifts: Finding or making gifts for others
+ - Helping Others: Charity work or acts of service
  - Independence: Living without routine assistance
  - Learning: Amassing knowledge and skills
  - Love: Finding people to share your heart with